compmec/shapepy/docs/source/index.rst

 This package is slowly increasing its number of tests, if you find a bug, please notify to be corrected and be inserted in the tests.

 Raise an issue on the `GitHub issue tracker
-<https://github.com/compmec/shape/issues>`_ or contact me at
+<https://github.com/shapepy/issues>`_ or contact me at
 `compmecgit@gmail.com <mailto:compmecgit@gmail.com>`_.

-If you have a request for a feature to be added to the *compmec-shape* package, please don't hesitate to get in touch
+If you have a request for a feature to be added to the *shapepy* package, please don't hesitate to get in touch

 License
 -------